 “And that’s part of the problem and why they are no longer here,” Gomez answered, adding that Daniel does not have a full background of the story, which makes it even more important that she has all the facts and does her research before voting.

 “I don’t like the idea that one person on this dais is going to circumvent everybody’s ability and process to have a fair and adequate discussion regarding whether or not we will go out for legal services,” Gomez added.

 Bolton asked his colleagues to “go on a limb” with him and hire Ottinot and promised to be “the first one to fire the firm” in a couple of months if the commission was “not in agreement with his style.”

 Gomez reminded her colleagues that hiring and firing city attorneys is difficult and expensive, making it hard for the staff to transition.
 “To continue to transfer legal work is inefficient and costs taxpayers a lot of money,” she added.

+Gomez was highly disappointed in the commission after the 3-2 vote.
 “All of the false promises to work together for the betterment of this city have been just that — hot air.
 [I see] failure to stand on your own two feet, and allowing to be dictated without having any full idea of the protocols and processes of the city.
 It is terribly distressing,” she added.